awsdocs/amazon-ecs-developer-guide/doc_source/monitoring-automated-manual.md

 You can use the following automated monitoring tools to watch Amazon ECS and report when something is wrong:

 + Amazon CloudWatch alarms – Watch a single metric over a time period that you specify, and perform one or more actions based on the value of the metric relative to a given threshold over a number of time periods\.
-The action is a notification sent to an Amazon Simple Notification Service \(Amazon SNS\) topic or Auto Scaling policy\.
+The action is a notification sent to an Amazon Simple Notification Service \(Amazon SNS\) topic or Amazon EC2 Auto Scaling policy\.
 CloudWatch alarms do not invoke actions simply because they are in a particular state; the state must have changed and been maintained for a specified number of periods\.
 For more information, see [Amazon ECS CloudWatch Metrics](cloudwatch-metrics.md)\.

   You can use CloudWatch alarms to scale in and scale out the container instances based on CloudWatch metrics, such as cluster memory reservation\.
 For more information, see [Tutorial: Scaling Container Instances with CloudWatch Alarms](cloudwatch_alarm_autoscaling.md)